By Florian Malecki, Executive Vice President of Marketing, Arcserve

 Governments can only lock down some of their information because they must be able to access and use it to provide public services.
 So, what can they do?
 Here are three ways governments can achieve the highest level of data protection, including comprehensive backup and recovery, without locking up data and taking critical budget and people away from serving the public.

 1. Invest In Immutability

-The public sector is generating data at an incredible rate.
-IDC’s Global DataSphere, which measures new data created, captured, replicated, and consumed each year, projects that the amount of data generated will double from 2022 to 2026.
-That means many government storage systems will reach capacity—and potentially fail to keep up with demand.
+The public sector is now generating data at unprecedented rates.
+Indeed, according to IDC's Global DataSphere—which measures new data created, captured, replicated, and consumed each year—it is expected to double in size from 2022 to 2026.

 You May Also Like

 How to Recover Deleted Outlook Items in Office 365March 16th, 2023